Last updated on 07/08/2023

 The rain chances also decrease, with October only seeing around 3 inches of rain per year.

-But even though the rain chances aren't as high, we still recommend that you come prepared with ponchos, multiple pairs of shoes (in case one pair gets wet), and umbrellas just in case.
+But even though the rain chances aren’t as high, we still recommend that you come prepared with ponchos, multiple pairs of shoes (in case one pair gets wet), and umbrellas just in case.
+Remember, October is still hurricane season in Florida – so the chance for extended rains is there.

 The heat of the midday sun means that the pools are still a good option for those looking to take a swim.